TawfeeqRifat/Timer/README.md

 #Timer

-A Simple timer application made with the help of Java.
+A Simple timer application built using Java.